janissuonpera/www_coursework/README.md

 #Note-to-self:
 - Check that not just anyone can use get routes to delete things from db!!!!!
 - For now, patch requests to API can only update one thing at a time!!
+- Scandic letters like ä,ö dont seem to work with everything.
+Avoid using them.